strapi/strapi/docs/3.0.0-beta.x/guides/queries.md

 Strapi provides a utility function `strapi.query` to make database queries.

-You can just call `strapi.query(modelName, pluginName)` to access the query API for any model.
+You can just call `strapi.query('modelName', 'pluginName')` to access the query API for any model.

 These queries handle for you specific Strapi features like `groups`, `filters` and `search`.